How to Get a Contract

 Penn State Housing and Food Services uses eLiving, an online housing system, to manage all functions of a student's housing contract and meal plan.

 While all students use eLiving, the processes are different for incoming first-year students vs. current Penn State students.
-It's important for you to know that housing is not guaranteed for any student, and not all students who request a housing contract will receive an offer.
+It's important for you to know that housing is not guaranteed for any student, and some students who request a housing contract may not receive an offer.

 For more information, visit the eLiving website or follow the links below.